julianpajo/vagrant/report_migration_carmedb.md

+# DUMP FOR MIGRATION OF CARME DB
-Below, the tables and the views in the carme db that are untouched by the script for the migration of the db
+###Below, the tables and the views in the carme db that are untouched by the script for the migration of the db

-TABLES:
+##TABLES:
 aoi
 bookmark
 corner_reflector